wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

         kubectl apply -f pod_staging.yaml
         ```
 1. Tail the logs of the service:
-    1. On a new terminal window get the name of the development service, and copy the name.
+    1. On a new terminal window, get the name of the development service, and copy the name.
         ```
         kubectl get pods --namespace development
         ```